syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 ---
 layout: post
 title: Tooltips in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to show tooltips in shape and bubble and customize its appearance in the flutter maps.
+description: This section explains how to show tooltips in shape and bubble and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug